szilard/benchm-databases/README.md

 This is far from a comprehensive benchmark.
 It is my attempt to *quickly* get an idea of the order of magnitude of running times for aggregations and joins on datasets of sizes of interest to *me* at the moment.

-The results are expected to vary with hardware, tuning, and even more with dataset size, dataset structure, or the number nodes for the scale-out systems etc. (Perhaps the strongest critique against the relevance of this benchmark would say why this specific dataset?
-Why not vary the size/structure?)
+The results are expected to vary with hardware, tuning, and likely even more with dataset size, dataset structure, or the number of nodes for the scale-out systems etc. Perhaps the strongest critique against the general relevance of this benchmark could be that it uses a certain data size and structure only instead of examining a variety of.

 I'm not looking in detail at the scaling by the number of nodes for the big data systems as I'm primarily concerned with the efficiency on a single or a small number of nodes.